linkedin/audience-network-ios-sdk/docs/data/GETSTARTED.md

 * AudienceNetwork.bidderToken

 ### AudienceNetwork.start
-This function contains 2 parameters: a key and a completion function.
+This asynchronous function contains 2 parameters: a key and a completion function.

 ** The key is currently distributed to select users.
 ### AudienceNetwork.bidderToken